The WHO again considers the declaration of monkeypox a global emergency - ExBulletin

 The WHO again considers the declaration of monkeypox a global emergency

-LONDON (AP) As the World Health Organization’s emergency committee met Thursday to consider for the second time If monkeypox is declared a global crisis within weeks, some scientists said striking differences between outbreaks in Africa and developed countries will complicate any coordinated response.
+LONDON — As the World Health Organization’s emergency committee met on Thursday to consider for the second time in weeks whether monkeypox should be declared a global crisis, some scientists said the striking differences between outbreaks in Africa and developed countries would complicate any coordinated response.

 I remain concerned about the number of cases, in an increasing number of countries, that have been reported, WHO director-general Tedros Adhanom Ghebreyesus told the emergency committee as its meeting got under way.